MeelisM/aws-cloud-design/README.md

 # Cloud Design Project

+> **Project Focus**: This project demonstrates infrastructure as code using Terraform and AWS cloud services, specifically focused on deploying a microservices architecture to AWS EKS.
+The primary goal is to showcase cloud infrastructure design and deployment rather than local development.

 A cloud-native microservices architecture deployed on AWS EKS (Elastic Kubernetes Service), designed for high availability, scalability, and security.

 ![Architecture Diagram](./images/diagram.png)